-According to official specs, the new in-house Caliber P.999 hand-wound movement is only 3.4 mm thick and just 12 lignes in diameter, which roughly translates into 27.07 mm.
+According to official specs, the new in-house Caliber P.999 hand-wound movement is only 3.4 mm thick and just 12 lines in diameter, which roughly translates into 27.07 mm.

 Built of 154 parts 19 jewels and featuring Glucydur balance wheel, the movement beats at 21,600, which is traditional for Panerai.

-Manufactured in-house, the mechanism also significantly increases collectability of the timepiece making it stand out from hundreds of thousands of other Panerais that are powered by redecorated versions of run-off-the-mill movements made by ETA or some long-gone company like, say, this Radiomir Titanium PAM349 powered by a Minerva-based caliber.
+Manufactured in-house, the mechanism also significantly increases the collectability of the timepiece making it stand out from hundreds of thousands of other Panerais powered by redecorated versions of run-off-the-mill movements made by ETA or some long-gone company like, say, the Radiomir Titanium PAM349 with a Minerva-based caliber.

 A more compact movement allowed for a more compact body, which is now just 42 millimeters wide and sits almost perfectly on a normal wrist.
 Guys with skinny hands maybe not as lucky (but that’s purely a matter of personal taste), but the better part of the population is probably more or less safe to order this beauty online even without trying it first in a “real” shop: something especially convenient for those living two hundred miles away from the nearest Panerai boutique.